michaelmurdock/mmlib/README.md

-## mmlib
+#mmlib
-Python utility classes and functions for internal use only.
+Python utility classes and functions.
+These functions will probably not be very useful without some understanding of the context in which they were developed.

-# Sample code for files_and_folders:
+### Sample code for files_and_folders:

+'''
 import files_and_folders  as ff

 dir1 = r'.\dir1'